XuShaohua/TheAlgorithms/weiss/README.md

 # About
-Example code of Data structures and Algorithms in C, by Mark Allen Weiss.
+Data structures and Algorithms in C, by Mark Allen Weiss.